Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Systematic uncertainties

 \section{Systematic uncertainties~}

 The impact of various sources of uncertainty in the measurements is estimated by recalculating the cross sections and cross section ratio with the relevant parameters varied up and down by one standard deviation of their uncertainties.
 Most sources of systematic uncertainty equally affect $\SWpc$ and $\SWmc$ measurements, thus, their effects largely cancel in the cross section ratio.
-We discuss first the uncertainties in the determination of the inclusive cross section in the four channels.
+We discuss first the uncertainties in the determination of the fiducial cross section in the four channels.
 The uncertainties in the cross section ratio are summarized at the end of the section.
+The most relevant sources of systematic uncertainties in the differential cross sections are further discussed in Section~\ref{sec:xsec_diff}.

 The combined uncertainty in the lepton trigger, reconstruction, and identification efficiencies results in a cross section uncertainty of 1.3 and 0.8\% for the $\Wen$ and $\Wmn$ channel, respectively.
+The uncertainty in the efficiency of the identification of muons inside jets is approximately 3\%, according to dedicated studies in multijet events~\cite{CMS-PAPER-MUO-10-004}, which directly translates into an equivalent uncertainty in the measured cross section in the SL channels.

+The probability of lepton charge misassignment is studied with data using $\Zll$ events reconstructed with same- or opposite-sign leptons.
+The charge misidentification probability for muons is negligible ($<10^{-4}$).
+For the electrons, it is ${\approx}$0.4\%, which propagates into a negligible uncertainty in the cross section measurements.

 The effects of the uncertainty in the jet energy scale and the jet energy resolution are assessed by varying the corresponding correction factors within their uncertainties, according to the results of dedicated CMS studies~\cite{CMS-PAPER-JME-10-011, CMS-PAPER-JME-13-004}.
 The resulting uncertainty is below 1.5\%.
 The uncertainty from a $\ptvecmiss$ mismeasurement in the event is estimated by smearing the simulated $\ptvecmiss$ distribution to match that in data.
 The resulting uncertainty in the cross section is less than 0.2\%.
 Uncertainties in the pileup modelling are calculated using a modified pileup profile obtained by changing the mean number of interactions by $\pm5\%$.
 This variation covers the uncertainty in the $\pp$ inelastic cross section and in the modelling of the pileup simulation.
 It results in less than 1\% uncertainty in the cross section measurements.
-The uncertainty in the efficiency of the identification of muons inside jets is approximately 3\%, according to dedicated studies in multijet events~\cite{CMS-PAPER-MUO-10-004}, which directly translates into an equivalent uncertainty in the measured cross section in the SL channels.

 The measured average of the inclusive charm quark semileptonic branching fractions is ${\mathcal{B}}(\PQc\to\ell) = 0.096\pm 0.004$~\cite{newPDG}, while the exclusive sum of the individual contributions from all weakly decaying charm hadrons is $0.086\pm 0.004$~\cite{Lisovyi:2015uqa,newPDG}.
 The average of these two values, ${\mathcal{B}}(\PQc\to\ell) = 0.091 \pm 0.003$, is consistent with the \PYTHIA value used in our simulations (9.3\%).
 We assign a 5\% uncertainty in the SL channel to cover both central values within one standard deviation.
 For the SV channel, remaining inaccuracies in the charm hadron branching fractions in the \PYTHIAsix simulation are covered by a systematic uncertainty (2.6\%) equal to the change in the cross section caused by the correction of \PDz/\PADz and \PDpm decay branching fractions, as described in Section~\ref{sec:samples}.
 The systematic effect of the uncertainty in the charm quark fragmentation fractions is set to be equal to the change in the cross section (1.2\%) caused by the correction procedure described in Section~\ref{sec:samples}.
 This uncertainty is assigned to both the SL and SV channels.